takosa/takit/README.md

 takit: TAKayuki's toolKIT
 =========================

-This program is toolkit for me.
+This program is toolkit for me but if you think it is usefull, you can use it freely.

 ## Install